This post may contain affiliate links

 Rice with Roasted Garlic Butter (Make the Evening Before)

-- Arrange the whole garlic head on a small baking sheet.
+2. Arrange the whole garlic head on a small baking sheet.
 Preheat the oven to 350°F and roast for half an hour.
-While the garlic is roasting, prepare the rice per the package directions, chill, and store in the refrigerator until ready to use.
-(I started with 12 cups dry rice and cooked it with three cups water and one tablespoon vegan butter, yielding around 4 cups cooked rice.)
+While the garlic is roasting, prepare the rice per the package directions, chill it, and store it in the refrigerator until ready to use.
+(I started with 12 cups of dry rice and cooked it with three cups of water and one tablespoon of vegan butter, yielding around 4 cups of cooked rice.)

 See Also: Vegan Takoyaki Recipe